First published on 24/02/2015 10:23

 WHY THE CITY OF UTOPIA MUST FALL

 The strange, sad, consequence of this neuronal mess is that all perfect systems - a perfect society, say - must fail.
 Utopia would always offer you exactly what you wanted, just what you expected.
 But the brain only creates consciousness in the mind when something unexpected happens.
 When things happen regular and perfect, they don't create consciousness.
-So, just as you're completely unaware of the feeling of clothes against your skin until you move, completely unaware of the complexity of words until I write something odde, you'd be completely unaware of all that every-single-day perfection in the city of Utopia.
+So, just as you're completely unaware of the feeling of clothes against your skin until you move, of your bowels while they work fine, completely unaware of the complexity of words until I write something odde, you'd be completely unaware of all that every-single-day perfection in the city of Utopia.
 Absolute perfection every day, will pass by unnoticed.

 ToC doesn't explain time.
 But it does offer an explanation of why time - observed by comparing the frequency of conscious events - seems to slow down when a huge bash of new inputs arrive creating new points of consciousness.
-This is the 'time seemed to slow down' effect regularly reported just before, say, the aircraft crashed.
+This is the 'time seemed to slow down' effect regularly reported when we get a big input of new and surprising data, just before, say, the aircraft crashed.
 And ToC offers to explain the 'autumn time perception' effect where a person who has had a long life of often-repeated experiences will find that each one no longer generates consciousness so that incidents of awareness become rare and the days seem to pass quickly...

 THE CURMUDGEON PARADOX